 It’s time to gather your friends for a weekend full of shopping, culture, and adventure during a girlfriend’s weekend in Shipshewana.
-The Amish County of Northern Indiana is calling with serene farmlands and the clip-clop of horse-drawn buggies.
+There is a variety of things to do in Shipshewana, Indiana from exploring the Pigeon River to listening to the clip-clop of horse-drawn buggies.

 Shipshewana is home to the largest flea market in the Midwest, in addition to a plethora of charming boutiques, it is a perfect destination for a Girlfriend’s weekend away.
 Here are five experiences to have during a Girlfriend’s Weekend in Shipshewana, Indiana.
 This post is in partnership with La Grange County CVB.
 This post contains affiliate links.
 As always opinions are always my own.

 Experience The Amish Culture With These Great Things To Do In Shipshewana

 The first stop upon arriving for your girlfriend’s weekend in Shipshewana needs to be the Menno-Hof Museum.
 The Menno-Hof Museum offers an inside look of the Amish faith and culture.
 Gaining an understanding of the Amish faith will help as you navigate through the third largest Amish community in the United States.

 The museum teaches the difference between Amish, Mennonites and Hutterites and how they came to be.
 Opt for the guided tour, as the tour guide directs you only through the first couple of rooms with an interactive display or videos.